htrgiusti/The-Tech-Academy-Basic-C--Projects/Lambda Expression Assignment/README.md

 # Lambda Expression Assignment
-This is a C# Assignment from The Tech Academy.
+This is a C# Assignment from The Tech Academy bootcamp.
 In this assignment I had to perform these actions and create a console app that includes the following:

 **1. Create an Employee class with the following properties:**